In the United States, the most prevalent form of cancer is actually among the most preventable… and that’s skin cancer.

-Safety concerns are not only for adults, as even a single blistering sunburn during childhood can double your chance of developing skin cancer later in life.
+Safety concerns are not only for adults.
+Even a single blistering sunburn during childhood can double your chance of developing skin cancer later in life.
 This is why it is crucial to help your children observe sun safety.

 Even on a cloudy day, about 80% of the sun’s dangerous UV rays are coming through the clouds.
 This effect can be compounded via reflection off of another surface like water, snow, or sand.

 Sunscreen is the most common approach for protecting oneself from dangerous UV rays.
 When purchasing sunscreen, pay attention to the SPF value.
 The AAD recommends using SPF 30 at a minimum, but the higher the better when it comes to SPF values.

 Pay attention to how frequently the sunscreen bottle recommends you re-apply it (often around 2 hours).
 If you are swimming or sweating, you probably need to re-apply sunscreen more frequently.

 If you prefer to limit your sunscreen use, then try to increase your time in the shade and wear a long-sleeved shirt or pants to protect your skin.

-A recent change from the Skin Cancer Foundation was announced earlier this year in how they track the occurrences of nonmelanoma types of skin cancer.
-The CDC releases information each year in regard to the prevalence of each type of cancer in America.
+A recent change from the Skin Cancer Foundation was announced in 2021 regarding how they track the occurrences of nonmelanoma types of skin cancer.
+The CDC releases information each year about the prevalence of each type of cancer in America.